Laws of Australian rules football: Victorian Rules of 1877

 A major rewrite occurred in 1877 and it is during this time that state bodies began to govern their own leagues and/or affiliate with Victorian Associations.
 The first of these was the South Australian Football Association (renamed the SANFL in 1907).

 A major inclusion in these laws was the ball-up which was introduced in 1872; prior to this, a scrimmage would be allowed to continue until the ball was won.
+The rules in 1877 explicitly mandated the use of a "No. 2 size Rugby ball" (a rugby union ball) measuring 26 inches in circumference.

 During this time, transfer of official governing body took place after the formation of the Victorian Football Association in 1877, with the laws in Queensland being directly governed by the Victorian Association.
 Associations in Tasmania, Queensland and New South Wales would also affiliate from 1879 onward.

 By around 1884, Tasmanian goal umpires had begun to wave white flags to communicate with each other about the scoring of goals or behinds.
 This was adopted in the Victorian Rules in 1887.
 In the same year, the umpire were required to bounce the ball instead of throwing it up in the air.